godotengine/godot-docs/classes/class_theme.rst

 Theme for skinning controls.
 Controls can be skinned individually, but for complex applications it's more efficient to just create a global theme that defines everything.
 This theme can be applied to any :ref:`Control<class_control>`, and it and its children will automatically use it.

-Theme resources can be alternatively loaded by writing them in a .theme file, see wiki for more info.
+Theme resources can be alternatively loaded by writing them in a .theme file, see docs for more info.

 Member Function Description
 ---------------------------